Continuing to help you through these developing times.

-If you have not already started looking at your finances, we would encourage you to do this to help manage you money as effectively as possible, over the coming months.
+Hopefully this Toolkit will help you take action and take care of your finances, and we would encourage you to do this to help manage your money as effectively as possible over the coming months.

-Whether you are using the site for the first time, or returning, we would appreciate it if you could take two minutes to complete this brief Survey.
-It will let us know how useful you have found the material, and allow Mercer to continue to improve these resources.
+.We would appreciate it if you could take two minutes to complete this brief Survey.
+It will let us know how useful you find the material, and allow Mercer to continue to improve these resources for all.

 Everyone and every household is different and things will continue to change quickly, so there is no one size fits all, but the following list should apply to most of us.

 |Keep your housekeeping in order.
 Know what savings, investments and loans you have and who to contact|

 |Plan ahead.
 What do you have coming in and going out?
 What is coming up in the next few months through Christmas and the New Year?|

 |Keep your budget plan up to date – Understand your income and outgoings.
 Review all current expenditure, cancel any unnecessary spend and look to renegotiate existing contracts to free up extra income.
 Shop around to get the best deals in order to maximise savings|

 |Review all existing assets and liabilities.
 If you have debts look to minimise the interest payments by 0% balance transfer credit card where available, talk to your creditors if you are struggling financially – all major banks have given the UK Government a commitment on treating customers fairly, and still allowing payment flexibility|

 |Review your utility providers and current contracts, are there any savings to be made on your existing tariffs by switching?|

 |Check Universal Credit eligibility, which is available for people in and out of work.
 Support for rental costs will be paid through Universal Credit|